Error loading page.

 "[A] sharp, charming and passionate debut."
 New York Times Book Review

-A Most Anticipated Book of 2023 by Elle, USA Today, them, Bustle, Ebony, Harper's Bazaar, PopSugar, New York Post, The Skimm, and The Millions.
+A Most Anticipated Book of 2023 by Elle, USA Today, Bustle, Ebony, Harper's Bazaar, PopSugar, New York Post, The Skimm, and The Millions.

-Distraught and enraged, Mickey fires back with a detailed letter outlining the racism and sexism she's endured as a Black woman in media, certain it will change the world for the better.
-But when her letter is met with overwhelming silence, Mickey is sent into a tailspin of self-doubt.
-Forced to reckon with just how fragile her life is—including the uncertainty of her relationship—she flees to the last place she ever dreamed she would run to, her hometown, desperate for a break from her troubles.
+Distraught and enraged, Mickey fires back with a detailed letter outlining the racism she's endured as a Black woman in media, certain it will change the world for the better.
+But when her letter is met with overwhelming silence, even from her usually-encouraging girlfriend, Mickey is sent into a tailspin of self-doubt.
+Forced to reckon with just how fragile her life is, she flees to the last place she ever dreamed she would run: her hometown.

 Expand title description text